 User-defined keywords are a comma-separated list of words and phrases of the authors' choosing, providing a more flexible way of describing the research being presented.

-CCS concepts and user-defined keywords are required for for all articles over two pages in length, and are optional for one- and two-page articles (or abstracts).
+CCS concepts and user-defined keywords are required for all short- and full-length articles, and optional for two-page abstracts.

 9 Sectioning Commands